 Many of us are so busy with work commitments and after-work activities Monday-to-Friday that we can’t wait for the peace and quiet of the weekend in order to recover.
-And then, when we wake up on Saturday morning to an empty bed, an empty house and an empty weekend, it doesn’t feel relaxing, it feels hideously oppressive.
+And then, when we wake up on Saturday morning to an empty bed, an empty house and an empty weekend, it doesn’t feel relaxing; it feels hideously oppressive.

 Alternatively, we pack our weekend schedule to the gunnels with activities and appointments only to feel burnt out and resentful and end up having to cancel half of them in order to get some downtime.
 Possibly the burnout is in part caused by the fact that as single, childless women almost all our activities are self-organised, self-attended and usually require a good deal of social and emotional resilience to cope with, let alone enjoy.
 Activities with old friends can be pretty thin on the ground as so many of their lives now revolve around their own families, and so we often find ourselves in a room full of people we hardly know, doing our best to ‘make an effort’.

-For example, a (now quiet) blog that I was a big fan of The Bitter Babe (tagline: Never Married, Over Forty, Slightly Bitter) shared the author’s exhausting schedule of full-on job, theatre groups, dance classes, gym and internet dating… Just reading it used to make me want to lie down in a dark room with a damp cloth on my forehead!
+For example, a (now quiet) blog that I used to a big fan of The Bitter Babe (tagline: Never Married, Over Forty, Slightly Bitter) shared the author’s exhausting schedule of full-on job, theatre groups, dance classes, gym and internet dating… Just reading it used to make me want to lie down in a dark room with a damp cloth on my forehead!

 It was possibly the toughest period of my adult life, and I thought my divorce was as bad as things could get.
 But nothing prepared me for the sense of dissolving into oblivion that I experienced in that isolation.
 It made me understand why solitary confinement is used as a form of punishment.